 Camila Cabello to perform at the 2022 UEFA Champions League final Opening Ceremony, presented by Pepsi® | Inside UEFA

-GRAMMY® Award-nominated, multi-platinum, and chart-topping singer/songwriter Camila Cabello will carry out reside on the UEFA Champions League last Opening Ceremony introduced by Pepsi®.
+GRAMMY® Award-nominated, multi-platinum, and chart-topping singer/songwriter Camila Cabello will carry out dwell on the UEFA Champions League remaining Opening Ceremony offered by Pepsi®.

-Known for smash hits resembling ‘Bam Bam’ ‘Señorita’, and ‘Havana’, the Cuban-American artist will take to the stage minutes earlier than kick-off on the Stade de France in Saint-Denis, simply north of Paris, on Saturday 28 May.
+Known for smash hits akin to ‘Bam Bam’ ‘Señorita’, and ‘Havana’, the Cuban-American artist will take to the stage minutes earlier than kick-off on the Stade de France in Saint-Denis, simply north of Paris, on Saturday 28 May.

 Camila Cabello, Music artist